EBS Symposium: Organization

-A distinguishing element of the EBS Symposium is the fact that the entirety of the event is planned, organized and assembled by students enrolled in their first year of the bachelor program at the EBS Universität für Wirtschaft und Recht.
+A distinguishing element of the EBS Symposium is the fact that the entirety of the event is planned, organized and assembled by students enrolled in their first year of the bachelor program at the EBS Universität für Wirtschaft und Recht, of whom over 50 usually participated in the organisation of the event.

 Students volunteering for the EBS Symposium, may assume various positions (member, head, chair) in a variety of departments.
-The departments assembling the EBS Symposium are participant relations, corporate relations, event, speaker relations, marketing, mobility, finance, legal & IT, and innovation fair.
-The students are supported by former chairmen(women), as well as EBS alumni and representatives of renowned companies.
-This ensures the continuous improvement and expansion of the Symposium.
+The departments assembling the EBS Symposium are participant relations, corporate relations, event, speaker relations, marketing & IT, mobility, finance & legal, and innovation fair.
+The students are supported by former chairmen and chairwomen, as well as EBS alumni and representatives of partner companies.

 History

 Following the reunification of Germany in 1989, three EBS students came together and initiated the first rendition of the EBS Symposium under the name of “Pro 90”.
 As the country and world around them seemed to change completely, the trio felt a need for conversations and exchanges.
 Thus the conference was brought to life with the idea and goal of convergence and dialogue between students from different fields of studies and representatives from politics, science, and economics.

 The first EBS Symposium held the theme: “Made in Germany – a term to be redefined” and greatly resonated with students and participants alike.
 Following this initial success, the students' worked hard to establish their idea as an annual event at the EBS - with great success!

 The conference continued to take on different topics and themes over the next decades.

 Organized by students from the first and second semester, the event flourishes annually with new ideas and fresh concepts.
 The Students are supported by the “Wirtschaftsrat”, consisting of former EBS Symposium chairmen and chairwomen, as well as EBS alumni and representatives of renowned companies.